cashbee-team/treezor_client/docs/TaxResidenceApi.md

 api_instance = TreezorClient::TaxResidenceApi.new

 opts = {
-  access_signature: "access_signature_example", # String | Access signature can be mandatory for specific context.
+  access_signature: 'access_signature_example', # String | Access signature can be mandatory for specific context.
 Treezor will  contact you if so.
 More info  [here](https://agent.treezor.com/security-authentication).
   id: 56, # Integer | id of the residence
   user_id: 56 # Integer | User's id residence
 }